 Some of the product links below go to my affiliate’s account at Amazon.com.
 I encourage you to try and buy used first, or seek out local end of season sales for the best deals.

-This is as simple and low-maintenance as it gets: a water tight container, a recirculating pond pump, and a stained-glass water lily.
-See a small, recirculating 40 GPH pump at Amazon.com
+This is as simple and low maintenance as it gets: a water tight container, a recirculating pond pump, and a stained-glass water lily.
+This is the type of recirculating pump I use:

-I think the secret to how great this pond looks is a) the use of pavers, and 2) having it against the brick wall.
+I think the secret to how great this pond looks is the use of pavers and having it against the brick wall.

 These whiskey barrel ponds with liners can be purchased as kits.
-You can see one here at Amazon.com: whiskey barrel pond kit.
+Check the shop listings carefully to be sure it’s the size you want: some of them are doll size!
 If you can wait until the end of the season, you might be able to find one for a great deal.

 This pond was created by a friend of Empress of Dirt on Facebook.
 Her husband built the wood frame around their old hot tub to create this little pond.

 Stock tubs come in plastic and galvanized metal.
 You can find them at farm supply stores.
 The metal ones are gorgeous but a bit pricey for a little pond.
-You can see a few types of metal stock tubs here at Amazon.
+Be sure you choose a style that is water-tight.